Folie à Deux (album): Recording and production

-The group purposely cut short the amount of time set aside for recording the album and did not notify its label before beginning work on the record.
+The band members decided to keep publicity down during the album's recording, as they were taken aback by such press surrounding Infinity on High.
+Stump entered the studio with music for almost 50 songs.
+Folie à Deux was intended to be very different from the previous three Fall Out Boy albums, which were all interconnected musically and thematically; Stump described the new songs as "having a lot of freedom [...] it's our first just plain old record in a while."
+The group purposefully cut short the amount of time set aside for recording the album and did not notify executives before beginning work on the record.
 The members hoped that these steps would bring them back to the days when they were a young, broke band who had to finish an album before the money ran out.
 "There was something really interesting about that creative process when we were starting," explained Stump.
 "The more time you have, the more potential you have for excess."
 He felt that the process was reminiscent of the making of Take This to Your Grave because both albums were created using a "first-thought, best-thought" mentality: "I think we were trying to find what making a record that way would sound like now, but with four adult Fall Out Boys."
-Trohman called the recording process "fun because [it] was so collaborative," but difficult because it was rushed.
+Trohman at the time called the recording process "fun because [it] was so collaborative," but difficult because it was rushed.
+Neal Avron, who produced their previous two albums, returned to the helm.

 In September, the band was still finalizing cameos, recording with Brendon Urie of Panic! at the Disco and Pharrell Williams.
 The band desired to work with Kanye West, but ran out of time.
-Pharrell laid down beats and Stump would add vocals and melodies for "w.a.m.s."
-The collaboration with Elvis Costello in "What a Catch, Donnie" was spontaneous.
+Pharrell collaborated with beats on "W.A.M.S.", while the collaboration with Elvis Costello on "What a Catch, Donnie" was more spontaneous.
 The band sent Costello the song, and although he had been suffering from bronchitis, he decided to participate.
-Stump was particularly excited about the collaboration, as Hurley noted that "Elvis is Patrick's favorite person on earth as a musician, singer and songwriter."
+Stump was particularly excited about the duet, as Hurley noted that "Elvis is Patrick's favorite person on earth as a musician, singer and songwriter."
 Wentz felt that cameos were necessary to portray the album's messages, stating "More than anything, they serve the purpose of a character in a musical, where this character's voice makes the most sense...Certain lines need to be conveyed in certain ways."